Post-Traumatic Stress Disorder

-This section has information about the symptoms and causes of post-traumatic stress disorder (PTSD).
+This page has information about the symptoms and causes of post traumatic stress disorder (PTSD).
 It says who might get PTSD and what treatment is available.

 - You may get post-traumatic stress disorder (PTSD) after a traumatic experience like a serious assault, road traffic accident or natural disaster.

 - Symptoms include having traumatic memories or dreams, avoiding things that remind you of the event, not being able to sleep and feeling anxious.
 You may feel isolated and withdrawn.

 - Many people have some symptoms of trauma after a traumatic event.
 But for most people these go away with time and do not develop into PTSD.